jhallen/joe-editor/docs/man.md

 * <blank>

 Use this to get input from the standard input or to write output to the standard output.
-For example, you can put joe in a pipe of commands:
+For example, you can put JOE in a pipe of commands:
 __quota -v | joe | mail root__, if you want to complain about your low quota.

 ### Using JOE in a shell script

-Joe used to use /dev/tty to access the terminal.
-This caused a problem with idle-session killers (they would kill joe because the real tty device was not being accessed for a long time), so now joe only uses /dev/tty if you need to pipe a file into joe, as in:
+JOE used to use /dev/tty to access the terminal.
+This caused a problem with idle-session killers (they would kill JOE because the real tty device was not being accessed for a long time), so now JOE only uses /dev/tty if you need to pipe a file into JOE, as in:

 	echo "hi" | joe

-If you want to use joe in a shell script which has its stdin/stdout redirected, but you do not need to pipe to it', you should simply redirect joe's stdin/stdout to /dev/tty:
+If you want to use JOE in a shell script which has its stdin/stdout redirected, but you do not need to pipe to it', you should simply redirect JOE's stdin/stdout to /dev/tty:

 	joe filename  </dev/tty >/dev/tty